Terrier Dogs

 Airedale Terrier, Jack Russell Terrier, and Norfolk Terrier sitting on a rock in a green Canadian meadow with a wooden fence, representing Terrier dog breeds.

-Soft Coated Wheaten Terrier with a wavy cream-colored coat sitting on a dirt trail in a forest, looking cheerful with its tongue out.
+Teddy Roosevelt Terrier with a tricolor coat of black, white, and tan sitting on a dirt trail in a forest, looking alert and cheerful with its tongue out.